MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-post-conversation-survey.md

 For Live chat conversations, customers can receive survey questions within the same conversation or through a link that takes them to an external site.
 For SMS and social channels, a survey link is shared.

 > [!NOTE]
-> The surveys that you create and survey data that's processed are not hosted or stored in Omnichannel for Customer Service.
+> The surveys that you create and the survey data that's processed are not hosted or stored in Omnichannel for Customer Service.

 ### Configure the survey in Omnichannel Administration